jolenewilliams82301/Python-2D-Maze-Algorithm-Project/README.md

 The number of steps of each algorithm's path and the execution time of each algorithm are recorded.
 Then, the data is displayed in two bar graphs.

 ## Installation instructions
 Open a Git Bash terminal and use the following command.
-This will create a local clone of the repository to your machine.
+This will create a local clone of the repository on your machine.
 ```
 git clone https://github.com/jolenewilliams82301/Python-2D-Maze-Algorithm-Project.git
 ```